 See related course listings under Athletic Training and Nursing.

 AH100 Introduction to Occupational Therapy.
-2 hours.
-This course provides the student with the foundational concepts of occupational therapy (OT), an overview of the occupational therapy process, an understanding of how theory relates to practice, delineation of roles for the OTA and basic SOAP note writing techniques.
-This course is intended to provide students interested in the OTA program of study with an essential introduction to the profession.
-This course includes interactive opportunities providing the student opportunity to obtain a feeling for the profession to determine if the practice of OT is the right professional fit.
+2 hours. his course provides the student with a historical overview of the profession, the foundational concepts of occupational therapy (OT) - process and theory, basic health care concepts, wellness and prevention, legal and ethical considerations, an understanding of the role of the OTA, and basic documentation.
+This course is intended to provide students interested in the OTA program of study with an introduction to the profession.
+This course including interactive opportunities to obtain a feeling for the profession to determine if the practice of OT is the right professional fit.

 AH200 Introduction to Adaptation Nursing.
 2 hours (2 lecture).
 This course reviews the legal underpinnings of the profession of nursing and human developmental concepts.
 Basic communication skills pertinent to therapeutic communication utilized in healthcare are explored.
 The nursing process is explained and the student is introduced to Roy’s Adaptation Model.
 Lab sessions introduce the student to basic skills required by professional nurses.
 Lecture/Discussion/Lab.
 This course is a prerequisite to all CLAS nursing courses.
 2 lecture hours.
 Offered in Spring, Fall, and Summer.